KKG99/Portfolio-Projects/README.md

 # Kiran Kumar's Skill Showcase

 Welcome to my portfolio!
-Here, you'll find a curated collection of works demonstrating my expertise and experience with various software tools.
+Here, you'll find a curated collection of works demonstrating my expertise and experience with SysMLv2.

 ## About Me
 I am a Master's student at the University of Bremen specializing in Space Engineering, with a solid foundation in Mechanical Engineering.
 Through diverse, user-centric projects, I've honed my skills and continue to explore various areas within the engineering realm.
 I'm committed to continuous learning and staying abreast of the latest advancements in technology.